webarch-coop/ansible-role-ssh/README.md

 For servers running OpenSSH older than [OpenSSH 8.4 (2020-09-27)](https://www.openssh.com/txt/release-8.4) which available from [Debian Buster backports](https://packages.debian.org/buster-backports/openssh-server), the `sk` algorithms need to be omitted from the `ssh_host_key_algorithms` array.

-The [Mozilla Modern (OpenSSH 6.7+)](https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67) recomendations can be followed by copying and uncommenting the commented list items in the [defaults/main.yml](defaults/main.yml).
+The [Mozilla Modern (OpenSSH 6.7+)](https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67) recomendations can be followed by copying and uncommenting the commented list items in the [defaults/main.yml](defaults/main.yml) however note that [OpenSSH 6.7](https://www.openssh.com/txt/release-6.7) so this is now a legacy configuration.

 ## Groups